The Call Me MISTER Program

-Call Me MISTER Commitments: Students accepted into the program receive tuition assistance for four years and, in turn, commit to teach for four years in South Carolina elementary school at the Early Childhood level.
+Call Me MISTER Commitments: Students accepted into the program receive tuition assistance for four years and, in turn, commit to teach for four years in South Carolina elementary school at the Early Childhood or Elementary level.

 Call Me MISTER Candidates: A successful candidate for Call Me MISTER possesses passion for teaching and a desire to make a difference in the lives of young children.